3mcd/glom/docs/src/entity_graph.md

 ## Archetypes

-An Archetype is a unique combination of component types.
+An archetype is a unique combination of component types.
 It's represented as a `Vec`, which is an ordered list of component IDs.
-Each unique `Vec` maps to one `EntityGraphNode`.
+Each unique `Vec` maps to one graph node.

 ## Graph Structure